Additional support, games and activities:

 Our whole school approach to the teaching and learning of maths involves the following.

-- From Year 1 through to Year 6, maths is taught daily using the White Rose Scheme of Work.
+- From Year 1 through to Year 6, maths is taught daily using the White Rose Scheme of Work as a base.
 Teachers deliver a maths mastery curriculum that is engaging and meets the needs of all children through scaffolding, manipulatives and quality first teaching.

-- In EYFS, maths is taught daily using the NCETM Mastering Number scheme of work.
+- In EYFS, maths is taught daily using the White Rose Maths Scheme of Work as a base.
 Children’s learning is developed through purposeful play based experiences which are represented in a variety of indoor and outdoor environments.

 - Children learn mathematics through the ‘Concrete, Pictorial, Abstract’ approach.
-Children will use manipulatives to represent mathematical concepts before moving to pictorial representations, and finally abstract representation (i.e. numerical symbols).
+Children will use manipulatives to represent mathematical concepts as well as being exposed to pictorial representations and abstract representations (i.e. numerical symbols).

 Teachers model different ways of representing solutions to a problem in order to develop children’s conceptual variation and reasoning skills.
 Children are encouraged to move between these in order to fully understand a mathematical concept.
 A wide range of accessible resources are used to challenge all children and give them the chance to reason and explain their maths learning and knowledge.